Why Social Media Is Not Necessary for a Successful Acting Career

 I’ve grown my business to hundreds of paying clients per month and my social media presence is pathetic.
 I‘m not very active on social media but there are thousands of actors on my mailing list who read and engage with my content.
 I’ve done all this with an impressive 58 followers on X (at the time of the article’s publication date).

 At the end of the day, true acting success is built on hard work, consistency and a mastery of just two things: technique and genuine networking.
+Not your online presence.

 Looking to get your big break?
 Sign up or login to Casting Networks and land your next acting role today!